Acatenango Overnight Group Activity

 Basecamp

-Your basecamp will be in cozy, double-walled wooden cabins with polycarbonate windows allowing you wonderful windows.
+Your basecamp will be in cozy, double-walled wooden cabins with polycarbonate windows allowing you wonderful views.

-Toilet Facilities: The base camp has one basic toilet, and though it’s not luxurious, it’s the most practical solution available at 4,000 meters.
-Please note there’s no natural water source, and we recommend being mindful of waste.
+Toilet Facilities: The base camp has one basic toilet, and though it’s not luxurious, it’s the most practical solution available at 3,600 meters.
+Please note there’s no natural water source, we recommend being mindful of waste.

 Hike Timing

-Day 2: Wake up at 3:45 AM for a light breakfast before the summit hike.
-Reach the top around 6 AM to enjoy a spectacular sunrise over the Antigua Valley, Pacific Coast, and Ring of Fire.
-Afterward, descend about 3 hours to the Supply Center, celebrate with a beer, and return to Antigua by shuttle.
-The return ride to Antigua will be around 2 PM by Hiace or County, depending on group size.
+Day 2: Wake up at 03:45 AM for the summit hike.
+Reach the top around 06:00 AM to enjoy a spectacular sunrise over the Antigua Valley, Pacific Coast, and Ring of Fire.
+Afterward, descend about 4 hours to the Supply Center, celebrate with a beer, and return to Antigua by shuttle.

 Meals

-Breakfast (2x): Enjoy hearty breakfasts, eggs and tortillas with hot coffee, granola and yogurt or delicios fruit.
+Breakfast x2: Enjoy hearty breakfasts, from eggs and tortillas with hot coffee or opt for a lighter choice like fruit or yogurt with granola.
 All meals are prepared by locals.
-With options for vegetarian, vegan, and gluten-free diets.

 Lunch: Packed to-go, filled with energy-packed foods to keep you going through the day.

-Dinner: After a day of hiking, enjoy a delicious pasta with tuna at basecamp.
+Dinner: After a day of hiking, enjoy a delicious tuna and pasta dinner at basecamp.

 Drinks: Includes 2L of water per person, with tea or hot chocolate at basecamp, and a glass of wine after summiting.
 A beer on the return trip to Antigua.